Rising throws 3 TDs and No. 16 Utah beats Colorado 28-13

 The Buffaloes exploited the Utes’ weak link — special teams — with a blocked field goal in the first quarter and an electrifying 100-yard touchdown return by Nikko Reed to open the second half and cut the lead to 14-13.

-On Senior Day, eight actual seniors on the young Utah team were honored but were joined by 10 juniors — including stars like receiver Covey, linebacker Devin Lloyd, lineman Nick Ford and tight end Kuithe — who may or may not return next season.
+Eight Utah seniors were honored and joined by 10 juniors — including Covey, Lloyd, lineman Nick Ford and Kuithe — who may or may not return next season.

-The team has rallied from a 1-2 start around the pair’s memory to win eight of their last nine games on their way to their third Pac-12 Championship appearance in four seasons.

 Utah won 700th game in school history, claimed its fifth straight win in the Colorado series and finished the season undefeated at home.